 While there are pros and cons to both.
 Each individual situation will be the deciding factor.
 Say, for example, I am buying a house with my husband, and want him to have the house through the right of survivorship if I go first.
 Then joint tenancy makes more sense to me.

-But, if I was on my second marriage, and we both have kids from previous relationships, I might want to be tenants-in-common, so that my share of the house goes to my kids and not his.
+But, if I was on my second marriage, and we both had kids from previous relationships, I might want to be tenants-in-common, so that my share of the house goes to my kids and not his.

 Tenants-in-common may give you more control over what happens with your share of the house BUT it also makes each share of the property an individually owned asset, which will have to go through probate, and thus could be liquidated in order to cover any debts associated with the estate.